Substance abuse can ruin your life.

 Suffering the Physical Consequences of Substance Abuse

 According to NIDA, the impact of addiction on our health can be far-reaching.
-Cardiovascular disease, stroke, cancer, HIV/AIDS, hepatitis and lung disease can all be caused by drug abuse.
-Although some of these results occur when drugs are used at high doses or after prolonged use, some may present themselves after just one use.
+Drug abuse can cause cardiovascular disease, stroke, cancer, HIV/AIDS, hepatitis and lung disease.

 Drug abuse and alcoholism can affect almost every organ in the human body, including:

-• Weakening the immune system, thereby increasing susceptibility to infections;
+• Weakening the immune system which increases susceptibility to infections;

 • Cardiovascular conditions ranging from abnormal heart rate to heart attacks;

-• Injected drugs can cause collapsed veins and infections of the blood vessels and heart valves;
+• Injected drugs can cause collapsed veins and diseases in the blood vessels and heart valves;

 • Nausea, vomiting, and abdominal pain;

-• Cause seizures, stroke and widespread, possibly permanent, brain damage;
+• Cause seizures, stroke and widespread, often permanent, brain damage;

 • Increases in body temperature, which may impact a variety of health conditions.